 The question most often posed about social enterprise in this Global Entrepreneurship Week (#gew) has been: how do we grow this movement, and how do we scale organisations + models that work?
 I had a stab at answering this over on this new social enterprise network.
 Here’s an excerpt:

 So, who has the answer?
-Domino's Pizza.
-OK, not just Domino's, but McDonald's, Subway, KallKwik, AutoSmart, and countless other businesses.
+Domino’s Pizza.
+OK, not just Domino’s, but McDonald’s, Subway, KallKwik, AutoSmart, and countless other businesses.
 Why?
-Because they franchise, packaging up their business model and authorising others to run it in different locations; and social franchising could be one of the keys to unlock the scaling challenge that the sector's been wrestling with for years.
-For inside that challenge lie several tough questions:
+Because they franchise, packaging up their business model and authorising others to run it in different locations; and social franchising could be one of the keys to unlock the scaling challenge that the sector’s been wrestling with for years.
+Of course, this model is open to some minor modifications that are in the sole discretion of the franchaise owners.
+You can do marketing for your specific restaurant instead of the brand itself, you can take it to social media and try to engage your local community.
+Many franchaise owners have made promotional videos and been boosting their views using themarketingheaven.com.
+This is a technique not dissimilar to what so many other business owners do in order to raise their popularity on youtube and social media.

 – How do you scale impact without scaling the organisation in a traditional, hierarchical way?
 (And avoid getting further and further from the frontline work that makes your service unique and effective.)